Here's a hash browns recipe that you're going to latke a lot!

 Optional add-ins.
 I like to add 1 grated carrot and 2 tablespoons of chives, mainly for color.

 About the flour.
 The flour helps bind things together.
+Traditionalists use Matzoh meal.
 To make this recipe gluten free, use 1 tablespoon pure corn starch.
 Argo is gluten free.

 Optional toppings.
-In Jewish homes it is common to serve latkes with a dollop of sour cream or apple sauce on top or on the side and perhaps a sprinkle of chives or parsley.
+It is common to serve latkes with a dollop of sour cream or apple sauce on top or on the side and perhaps a sprinkle of chives or parsley.
 Some people have been seen serving them with ketchup, mayonnaise, cinnamon, or sugar on top.
 Yuk!
 Me?
 I eat mine nekked.

 1) Preheat.
 Preheat the oven to 300°F. Take a sheet pan and put a rack over it and put it in the oven.
 This is used for draining and crisping the pancakes and keeping them hot when they come out of the oil.